JetBrains-Research/litmuskt/README.md

 ## Important notes

-* If you decide to add some litmus tests, you **must** put them into `:testsuite` subproject and into `org.jetbrains.litmuskt.tests` package.
-Deeper packages are allowed.
+* If you decide to add some litmus tests, and you want them to be detected by CLI, you **must** put them into `:testsuite` subproject and into a "container" `object` annotated with `@LitmusTestContainer` (see existing tests as examples) as object properties.
 * Setting thread affinity is not supported on macOS yet.
 As such, `getAffinityManager()` returns `null` on macOS.
 * It is possible to run the tests with `@Test` annotation.
 However, the tests are run in debug mode by the `kotlinx.test` framework.
 Running litmus tests in the debug mode can affect their results, potentially hiding some